andrevctr12/Mimic/README.md

 - [**Web**](/web) is the user interface presented to users.
 It uses Vue with Typescript and handles the actual controlling of the client.

-- [**Conduit**](/conduit) is the Windows application that redirects client traffic to the mobile website.
+- [**Conduit**](/conduit) is the Windows and [macOS](/conduit.macOS) application that redirects client traffic to the mobile website.
 It is written in C# and uses Websockets to connect to both the LCU and the mobile client.

 - [**Rift**](/rift) is a Node/Express application that is responsible for tunneling a `Web <-> Conduit` connection through a central server.
 It also keeps track of the 6-digit codes issued to clients, doing so by signing JWT tokens.
 It does not get into contact with any raw data, since all traffic is end-to-end encrypted.